 To enable HTTPS on OPSWAT Central Management server:

-Add the configuration in the below code block into the Server section in nginx.conf file.
+The code block below should be available int the ssl.conf file.
 Note: You need to replace

 <PATH_TO_CERT_FILE> with a path to your certificate file, for example C:\OCM_Keys\your.crt> C:\OCM_Keys\your.crt